Join the Team

 - Drag a 165lb dummy 5 yards

-The Birmingham Police Academy curriculum includes approximately 920 hours of instructions, including 480 hours required by the Alabama Peace Officers Standards and Training Commission.
+The Birmingham Police Academy curriculum includes approximately 800 hours of instructions, including 560 hours required by the Alabama Peace Office Standards and Training Commission.
 All training aids and materials are furnished.
-Academy training is based on a five day week, eight hour per day schedule and lasts approximately 20 weeks.
+Academy training is based on a four day week, ten hours per day schedule and lasts approximately 20-22 weeks.
 Subjects taught include search and seizure, criminal law, patrol procedures, police community relations and first aid, firearms, defensive tactics and physical fitness.
 A recruit must successfully complete all training requirements of the State of Alabama and the Birmingham Police Department.

 Field Training Assignment